spasutto/SimpleBTVario/README.md

 ## Schematic / BOM
  + Arduino Pro Mini 3V
  + MS5611
- + HC-06/05 (not needed if used a simple audio vario)
+ + HC-06/05 (not needed if used as a simple audio vario)
  + switch
  + piezo buzzer
  + Lipo Battery